 📌 Note: The person receiving the link must already have the Oolfa app installed.
 If they don’t, they won’t be able to view the profile.

-Private conversations and sensitive account information are never shared.
+💬 Private chats and account settings are never shared.

 Best Practices When Sharing Profiles